hataphu/BarySignalR/README.md

                     services.AddSingletonNamedService<IGrainStorage, YourStorageProvider>(Extensions.GROUP_STORAGE_PROVIDER);
                     services.AddSingletonNamedService<IGrainStorage, YourStorageProvider>(Extensions.MESSAGE_STORAGE_PROVIDER);
                 })
-                .AddOrgnalR()
+                .AddBarySignalR()
 ```

 And that's it!
-Your SignalR server will now use the OrgnalR backplane to send messages, and maintain groups / users.
+Your SignalR server will now use the BarySignalR backplane to send messages, and maintain groups / users.

 ## Sending Messages to clients from grains

 Sometimes it is useful to send messages to clients from outside of the Hub.
 SignalR exposes an interface `IHubContext<T>` for this mechanism inside of the server apps which expose SignalR hubs.

 However, in the context of an orleans app, this requirement might still be necessary from the Silo host.
-To facilitate this, OrgnalR exposes a interface: [`IHubContextProvider`](/src/OrgnalR.Core/Provider/HubContextProvider.cs).
+To facilitate this, BarySignalR exposes a interface: [`IHubContextProvider`](/src/BarySignalR.Core/Provider/HubContextProvider.cs).

 To send messages to connected clients in a hub, simply inject this interface into your grain (or service).
 It exposes methods for getting clients by group/user/connectionID.
 You can then call `SendAsync` to send them a message.